 - Open the ISO in 7zip and locate the firmware folder.
 Drag and drop the files into 7zip.

 - Burn or write the ISO to a USB drive.
-Install it and mark that ISO as unique to a system.
-Download new images and make unique images per system.
-Example: Debian 8.6.0 AMD64 HP IQ506
+Install it and mark that version of the ISO to the system it was built for.
+(Ex: Debian 9.1.0 AMD 64 HP IQ506)

 System Requirements ¶

 - Processor: 1GHz Pentium 4 (Core 2 Duo recommended)